vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 modulation policies.
 The full build is warning-free and all 20 CTest targets pass; no test code is added.

+### Move prepared MIDI tracks into stitched output

+Composition now retimes each prepared MIDI track in place and moves it into the result.
+Remove the extra full-track copy and the sourceTrack/track distinction.
+The private preparation workspace owns these tracks exclusively, and subsequent stitching work reads only the banks, instruments, samples, and collection IDs.
+Failure still discards the private workspace.

+This removes one production line and avoids copying every event and payload in every stitched track.
+Existing stitch coverage checks PPQN conversion, repeated collections, boundary controller state, modulation scaling, and instrument variants.
+The full build is warning-free and all 20 CTest targets pass; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,